ThibautEscalante/ZeldaPygame/README.md

 # ZeldaPygame
-First try to code a Zelda's type of game (ClearCode)
+First try to code a Zelda's style rpg (ClearCode)